mazidulfarabi/thynkzone-instructions/README.md

 - make sure nameservers are right, then setup dns, ssl, speed and other settings
 - get origin certificate and set security to strict at ssl page
 - create .crt and .key and ca_bundle.crt in tomcat9/conf folder and paste the origin cert's pubklic crt and private key pem
-- edit server.xml (see ssl-server-xml-edit pics in thynkzone private repo and add admin-gui and make allowipaddress.* or uncomment that in valve settings in somefile.xml)
+- edit server.xml (see ssl-server-xml-edit pics in thynkzone secrets and add admin-gui and make allowipaddress.* or uncomment that in valve settings in somefile.xml)
 - edit conf/tomcat-users.xml
 - restart tomcat server and wait for a few minutes to see if worked

-7) Deploy war (from private repository)
+7) Deploy war (from secrets)
 - go to domain/manager/html/
-- check for manager password in private repo ss OR login as sudo -s and navigate to /usr/local/tomcat9/conf/server.xml and see manager password
+- check for manager password in secrets ss.png OR login as sudo -s and navigate to /usr/local/tomcat9/conf/server.xml and see manager password
-- stop and undeploy current ROOT and deploy the root from thynkzone private repository - root (Latest) - deploy after renaming it to ROOT.war
+- stop and undeploy current ROOT and deploy the root from thynkzone secrets - root (Latest) - deploy after renaming it to ROOT.war
 - check if online

 8) Make sure mail reaches